AeroPress Coffee & Espresso Maker

 • BETTER THAN FRENCH PRESS: No more bitterness or grit.
 The patented 3 in 1 brew technology of the AeroPress Original Coffee maker eliminates bitterness and acidity and creates a smooth, rich, full bodied cup of coffee.
 Paper or metal micro-filters allow you to use finer ground coffee for a faster brew time and no grit (unlike the mesh filter of a French press).
 No more messy coffee grounds – clean-up takes seconds!
 Durable, shatterproof design, perfect for travel, camping & gifting.

-• TRAVEL AND GIFT READY: Compact, durable, shatterproof and lightweight.
+• TRAVEL READY: Compact, durable, shatterproof and lightweight.
 Pack it in your bag and take it on the road.
 No more mediocre (at best) hotel or office coffee.
-And promising a totally original coffee experience, our little coffee innovation is a gift that almost guarantees a smile and a hug.

-• ONE YEAR WARRANTY: Proudly made in the USA, easy to use and maintain and loved across the globe, we truly believe in our coffee press.
+• ONE YEAR WARRANTY: Easy to use and maintain and loved across the globe, we truly believe in our coffee press.
 But to be sure you do too, we offer a one year warranty.

 Buy From Amazon